 Kids on playa?!
 Yep, absolutely.
 In fact, Burning Man has been a family affair from the very beginning.
 When Jerry James and Larry Harvey burned the first Man in 1986, their five-year old sons Robin and Trey built a Burning Dog alongside their dads.

-Burning Man enthusiastically welcomes children of all ages to Black Rock City.
-Kids 12 and under are free, but require a Kid’s Ticket, which helps us better understand the composition and diversity of BRC’s citizens, and helps us to remain in population compliance.
+Burning Man Project enthusiastically welcomes children of all ages to Black Rock City.
+Kids 12 and under are free, but require a Kid’s Ticket, which helps us better understand the demographics of BRC’s citizens, and helps us to remain in population compliance.
 BRC’s infrastructure supports the presence of families and has a stellar history of taking care of its wild, wonderful children.
 ‘Profiles in Dust’ produced this delightful mini-documentary to show you what the kids of Burning Man (and their parents and adult friends) are like.

-If you’d like to learn more about bringing kids to the playa, read The Ultimate Guide to Bringing Your Kids to BRC, From Parents Who’ve Done It Before and these other great posts in the Burning Man Journal.
-Listen to the I Grew Up Like This (Kids in Black Rock City) episode of Burning Man Live, then read an insightful interview with a 15-year-old, 12-time Burner to give you an idea of the kind of rewarding experiences kids can have on playa.
-And if you aren’t impressed enough yet, watch nine-year-old Julia Wolfe’s TEDx talk about Burning Man.
+Too learn more about bringing kids to the playa, read The Ultimate Guide to Bringing Your Kids to BRC, From Parents Who’ve Done It Before and these other great posts in the Burning Man Journal.
+Listen to the I Grew Up Like This (Kids in Black Rock City) episode of the Burning Man LIVE podcast, then read an insightful interview with a 15-year-old, 12-time Burner to give you an idea of the kind of rewarding experiences kids can have on playa.
+And, if you aren’t impressed enough yet, watch nine-year-old Julia Wolfe’s TEDx Talk about Burning Man.